 this way you have additional examples: You can look at the function body

-and see how the graph is built.
+with body and see how the graph is built.

 - list("BonferroniHolm")